 Want to know more?

 Each database in OVID has different subject headings and thesauri, however there are tips and tricks that you can learn that are common to searching all the databases on OVID.
-So why not check out the Advanced Searching Techniques or watch this short video showing you how to search?
-And keep your eyes peeled for future blogs on the individual Ovid databases.
+So why not check out the Advanced Searching Techniques or watch some of the help videos we have on our YouTube Channel.